khhuisman/Nearest_Neigbour_Coulomb/README.md

 We use the non-equilbrium Green's function method in our calculations.

 Finally, thank you for making it this far.
 It probably means you went deep into my thesis.
-Please feel free to contact me.
+Please feel free to contact me when you have any questions.